buildbot/buildbot/master/docs/developer/config.rst

     .. py:attribute:: services

-        The list of additional plugin services
+        The list of additional plugin services.

     .. py:classmethod:: loadFromDict(config_dict, filename)

-        :param dict config_dict: The dictionary containing the configuration to load.
+        :param dict config_dict: The dictionary containing the configuration to load
-        :param string filename: The filename to use when reporting errors.
+        :param string filename: The filename to use when reporting errors
         :returns: new :py:class:`MasterConfig` instance

         Load the configuration from the given dictionary.